 If you want to build a PC, one of the first components you’ll need to choose is your processor.
 Doing so can be tricky, though, since there are what seems like an endless supply of options to choose from.

 To complicate things even further, you may notice that CPU names are typically what seems like a mindless mish-mash of letters and numbers.
-For instance, you might run across a Core i5-10400F or a Core i7-11700K.
+For instance, you might run across a Core i7-13700K or a Ryzen 7 5800X3D.
 Do these model names even mean anything and, if so, what?

-In this article we’ll break down the components of CPU names.
-Believe it or not, these names follow a very specific pattern, regardless of brand.
+In this article we’ll break down the structure of CPU names.
+Believe it or not, these names follow a very rigid pattern, regardless of brand.
 Understanding why CPUs are named the way they are will help you keep models straight in your mind so that you can more easily hold a conversation about processors, or even just remember which one you have in your own PC.